leon-thomm/Ryven/docs/README.md

         EXCEPTION IN <NodeInstance Name> NI: <exception>

 whenever the execution of a node returned an error.
-That is a very useful feature but one of the things I have to work on most importantly since this is not very intuitive just yet.
+That's a very useful feature but one of the things with quite some potential for improvement.

 # Creating New Nodes - Advanced